-THE BOARD OF DIRECTORS RECOMMENDS A VOTE:
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE: "FOR" all of the nominees for director listed below and "FOR" proposals 2, 3 and 4

-"FOR" all of the nominees for director listed below and "FOR" proposals 2, 3 and 4
+PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
+Election of two Class I directors for three-year terms: 1.01 Troy E. Wilson, Ph.D, J.D.
+1.02 Faheem Hasnain FOR WITHHOLD FOR FOR

-1. PROPOSAL Election of two Class III directors for three-year terms: YOUR VOTE DIRECTORS RECOMMENDS 1.01 Diane Parks 1.02 Mary T. Szela FOR WITHHOLD FOR FOR 2.
-Ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+2. Ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024.
 FOR AGAINST ABSTAIN FOR 3.
-Approval, on an advisory basis, of the compensation of our named executive officers during the year ended December 31, 2022.
+Approval, on an advisory basis, of the compensation of our named executive officers during the year ended December 31, 2023.
 FOR 4.
 Approval of an amendment to our Amended and Restated 2014 Equity Incentive Plan.
 FOR 5.
 To transact any other business as may properly come before the meeting or any adjournment or postponement thereof.
 You must register to attend the meeting online and/or participate at www.proxydocs.com/KURA Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
 If held in joint tenancy, all persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+Trustees, administrators, etc, should include title and authority.
+Corporations should provide full r authorized officer signing the Proxy/Vote Form. name of corporation and title o f